For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 Premade packages for international athletes haven’t fared as well — NBC was limited in its ability to enter certain countries before the Games, so there will be fewer of those.

 Producers and camera operators also won’t be able to move as easily around Tokyo.
-They will rely in part on a drone called The Phoenix, flown by the International Olympic Committee.
+They will rely in part on a drone called the Phoenix, flown by the International Olympic Committee.

 Maybe most critically, NBC has had to make do without all the people it typically brings.
 Japan declared a state of emergency as covid in the country has spread and tightened the screws on how many people could attend.
 NBC ended up leaving in Stamford about 300 of the 1,900 people it would usually fly over.